ErpNetDocs/tech/advanced/concepts/object-relational-mapping.md

-# Object Relational Mapping
+# Object relational mapping

 ## Description

-**Entities** and **Entity Types** are terms, frequently used throughout the documentation. **Entities** are information objects, which represent real-world objects. **Entity Type** is the collection of all objects of a given type.
+**Entities** and **Entity types** are terms, frequently used throughout the documentation. **Entities** are information objects, which represent real-world objects. **Entity type** is the collection of all objects of a given type.

-For example, the Customer XYZ is an entity.
+For example, the customer XYZ is an entity.
 Customer ABC is another entity.
 All customers are of an entity type, called 'Customers'.

 ## Definitions

-- **Entity** - Single object of a given Entity Type.
+- **Entity** - Single object of a given entity type.
 Also called entity object or simply object.
 It is similar to a data row in a table.
-- **Entity Type** - The set of all objects of a given type.
+- **Entity yupe** - The set of all objects of a given type.
 This is similar to a table.
 - **Attribute** - a named value, containing information about the entity object.
 This is similar to a column in a table.

 ## Relationship to tables and rows

 This section contains more advanced information, not usually needed to operate the system.
 However, a deeper understanding of the inner-workings might help sometimes, especially when one needs to access directly an @@name database, using database tools.

-Generally, **Entity Types**, **Entities**, and **Attributes** are much like **Tables**, **Rows**, and **Columns**.
+Generally, **entity types**, **entities**, and **attributes** are much like **tables**, **rows**, and **columns**.
 Data of the entities is ultimately stored in the database in the form of tables and rows.
 However, there is one important distinction - Entity Types and Entities are object-oriented representation of the table data.
 A technology, called ORM (Object-Relational Mapping) is used to map between entities and tables.

 In order to illustrate better the difference between objects and tables, let's include some real-world tables and objects: